OCHA-DAP/pa-anticipatory-action/analyses/npl/09_flood_events_by_municipality.md

-We have a file from the RCO that has flood eents only in the municipalities of interest.
+We have a file from the RCO that has flood events only in the municipalities of interest.
 Here we want to correlate these events with past GloFAS activations.

 ```python